LOADING ...

 But his soul - was no

-They found him there in an old black
+They him there in an old black suit

-And on his face was a smile of
+And on his was a smile of content

-But all the money they could on him
+But all the they could find on him

 Was a quarter and a copper